-This is the second part of an 8-part series broadcast as part of the 50th anniversary celebrations of Radio Netherlands in March 1997.
-In this comprehensive audio compilation of what was achieved in the first 50 years of the Dutch external radio broadcaster.
+This is the second of an 8-part series broadcast to mark the 50th anniversary celebrations of Radio Netherlands in March 1997.
+It is a comprehensive audio compilation of what was achieved in the first 50 years of the Dutch external radio broadcaster.

 Part two covers the period 1947-1950.
-The programme, presented by Pete Myers, includes fragments from Eleanor Roosevelt during her trip to the Netherlands, George Marshall who came up with the famous plan to help European post-war economies, Winston Churchill on European cooperation.
-There is also an interview that George Sluizer made with Leonard Berstein.
+The programme, presented by Pete Myers, includes fragments from Eleanor Roosevelt during her trip to the Netherlands, George Marshall who came up with the famous plan to help European post-war economies and Winston Churchill on European cooperation.
+There is also an interview that George Sluizer made with Leonard Bernstein.
 Queen Juliana ascends to the throne.
-The thorny question of Indonesian independence is also part of this programme.
+And the thorny question of Indonesian independence is also part of this programme.